csc-training/elements-of-hpc/supercomputer/supercomputer_performance.md

 power.
 LINPACK performs linear algebra operations to solve a system of linear equations, and it achieves typically about 75% of the theoretical peak performance.

-[TOP500](https://www.top500.org) is a ranking list for supercomputers that collects LINPACK results submitted by organizations that operate a supercomputer.
+[TOP500](https://www.top500.org) is a supercomputer ranking list containing LINPACK results submitted by organizations that operate a supercomputer.
 The list is released twice a year and shows the 500 most powerful supercomputers in the world ranked according to their computational power measured by the LINPACK benchmark.